 Commercial fabric softeners leave a slippery film on fabrics that makes it feel soft to the touch.
 This chemical film makes contact with skin when you wear clothes, sleep on sheets, or dry off with a towel.
 There are lots of opportunities for your skin to absorb these dangerous chemicals!

 I wanted a safer way to soften laundry and found several easy-to-use, natural alternatives:

-- White vinegar added in the rinse cycle helps to break down the detergent, remove leftover soap residue, and deodorize the laundry.
-Add white vinegar during the final rinse cycle, use your fabric softener dispenser or a dispenser ball.
+- White vinegar added in the rinse cycle helps to break down the detergent, removes leftover soap residue, and deodorizes the laundry.
+Add white vinegar during the final rinse cycle (use your fabric softener dispenser or a dispenser ball).

-- Wool dryer balls placed in the dryer natural soften and reduce static by bouncung and rubbing against the fabric as it dries.
+- Wool dryer balls placed in the dryer natural soften and reduce static by bouncing and rubbing against the fabric as it dries.

 - Homemade fabric softener & dryer sheets soften laundry in the washer or dryer.
-They uses vinegar to soften and deodorize with a softening boost from vegetable glycerin.
+This fabric softener uses vinegar to soften and deodorize with a softening boost from vegetable glycerin.

 - Glycerin is used in lotions and beauty products to moisturize and soften because it is hygroscopic (absorbs moisture from the air).
 It is a clear thick liquid that is natural by product of soap making.